-Learning to listen, is the key to running a successful insurance selling interview and closing
+Learning to listen and communicate is the key to running a successful insurance selling interview and closing

 Since I get so many questions on how to run an effective sales interview, I thought it would be a good idea to revisit this key life insurance selling technique.

 As a insurance salesperson, the first and foremost art that a sales person must master is learning how to ask questions and learning how to listen.

 Secondly, you must learn how to build a relationship.
 I always felt that people will do business with their friends.
 So my objective in every interview was to make that prospect become my friend.
 The problem was that I only had about 10 minutes to accomplish that objective after I walked through their front door.